ShawinMendis/locl-ng-14/libs/core/README.md

-# locl-ng-14
+# locl-ng-core

 This package is based on the forked https://www.npmjs.com/package/@locl/core library.
-(since @locl/core is no longer maintained and incompatible with Angular > 13) this package supports Angular 14.
+(since @locl/core is no longer maintained and incompatible with Angular > 13) this package supports Angular 19.

 # Source code